Visual Studio Online | Visual Studio 2015 | Previous versions

 Group items into a hierarchical list using portfolio backlogs and quickly reorder and re-parent items to effectively manage your deliverables

-Define sprintsSchedule your sprints to gain access to sprint backlogs and task boards
+Define sprintsSchedule and activate your team's sprints to gain access to sprint backlogs and task boards

 Velocity & forecasting